SNAS/website/site/content/docs/install_kafka.md

          openbmp/kafka

-### Monitoring/Troubleshooting
+### **Monitoring/Troubleshooting**

 You can use standard docker exec commands to monitor the log files.
-To monitor kafka, use ```docker exec openbmp_kafka tail -f /var/log/*.log```
+To monitor kafka, use:

+    docker exec openbmp_kafka tail -f /var/log/*.log

 Alternatively, it can be easier at times to navigate all the log files from within the container.
-You can do so using:
+You can connect to the container using:

     docker exec -it openbmp_kafka bash